 In the past 10 years, the Hong Kong government has received a total of 30,000 torture or non-refoulement claims.
 Although the time it takes to process each application has sped up to 10 weeks from 25 weeks, many claimants are still stuck in Hong Kong for years due to appeal and other reasons.
-These people rely on a government subsidy of HK$3,000 per month for living of which only HK200 is received in cash for transportation.
-As such, they struggle to make ends meet in a very expensive city, often misunderstood by the local community.
+These people rely on a government subsidy of HK$3,000 per month for living, of which only HK200 is received in cash for transportation.
+As such, they struggle to make ends meet in a very expensive city and are often misunderstood by the local community.

-Since our establishment in 1985, we started providing services to Vietnamese refugees, dubbed as “boat people” until their repatriation in 1997.
-Throughout this period, we served over 200,000 refugees yet many people from around the world have fled to Hong Kong for refuge.
+When we were initially established in 1985, we provided services to Vietnamese refugees, dubbed as “boat people”, until their repatriation in 1997.
+Throughout this period, we served over 200,000 Vietnamese refugees, and although this particular population did repatriate, many others from around the world have fled – and continue to flee - to Hong Kong for refuge.
 In response, we have relentlessly lobbied for support from different Christian organisations, churches, corporations and individuals.
-Our efforts have led to Hong Kong’s first service centre that provides immediate assistance to refugees and asylum seekers in 2003.
-Our Centre fills vital gap in humanitarian services in Hong Kong.
-While we help refugees to integrate into the community, we also strive to help the locals to understand their plight.
+Our efforts led in 2003 to Hong Kong’s first service centre that provides immediate assistance to refugees and asylum seekers.
+Our centre fills a vital gap in humanitarian services in Hong Kong.
+While we help refugees integrate into the community, we also strive to help locals to understand their plight.
 Our vision is to build a respectful and inclusive society and provide the right platform for refugees to become empowered, engaged, valued and respected members of society.